jcs-instructor/mobtimer/completed.md

 ## Completed (Done)

+2023-08-16

+- [x] Show "Connecting..." in a fixed position so that when it disappears, other elements on the page don't move, causing users to click on the wrong spot depending on the timing

 2023-08-03

 - [x] Show "Connecting..." in UI when socket isn't connected (including when starting up and when retrying)